liquidair/icaria/docs/_posts/2020-10-17-what-is-icaria.markdown

 The answer we came up with is Robot Ants--colonies of robots which are robust through cooperation and redundancy--discovering and harvesting resources to create the infrastructure for a permanent presence on Mars.
-From there we started thinking of how to build a game around the core idea of distributed compute with lots of simple robots which can explore, collect, and craft.
+From there we started thinking of how to build a game around the core idea of distributed compute with lots of simple robots which can explore, collect, craft and achieve big goals by working together.
 We're building a game which borrows heavily from many games in the Survival, Crafting, Colony Builder and Automation genres but, inspired by one of my favorite GDC Talks, [Subnautica Postmortem](https://www.youtube.com/watch?v=fkjY_R7zQsM), we are choosing our spikes:

 - Exploration is the key driver of the game.
 The world should to be varied and surprising and our primary intrinsic rewards are the tools to see more of it.
 - Automation is mandatory for success.
 We want to minimize micro-management in favor of large-scale distributed and automated solutions.
-- 3rd person perspective with no player avatar.
+- Perspective is 3rd person with no player avatar.
 As distinct from Minecraft, Factorio and Satisfactory, there is no direct manipulation--everything is done through your robots.
 - Tile-based world with a height map.
 This means no Minecraft-like caves but it also means that, unlike Factorio, topology matters.

 The idea quickly left Mars and became "some exoplanet" as we wanted a much wider palette of terrain, resources and